Obbligato: Contradictory usage

 A later use has the contradictory meaning of optional, indicating that a part was not obligatory.
-A difficult passage in a concerto might be furnished by the editor with an easier alternative called the obbligato; or a work may have a part for one or more solo instruments, marked obbligato (but more commonly and correctly termed an ossia), that is decorative rather than essential; the piece is complete and can be performed without the added part.
+A difficult passage in a concerto might be furnished by the editor with an easier alternative called the obbligato (but more commonly and correctly termed an ossia); or a work may have a part for one or more solo instruments, marked obbligato, that is decorative rather than essential; the piece is complete and can be performed without the added part.
 The traditional term for such a part is ad libitum, or ad lib., or simply optional, since ad lib. may have a wide variety of interpretations.

 Contemporary usage

 In classical music the term has fallen out of use by modern-day practitioners, as composers, performers and audiences alike have come to see the musical text as paramount in decisions of musical execution.
 As a result, everything is now seen as obbligato unless explicitly specified otherwise in the score.
 It is still used to denote an orchestral piece with an instrumental solo part that stands out, but is not as prominent as in a solo concerto, as in Bloch's Concerto Grosso mentioned below.
 The term is now used mainly to discuss music of the past.
-One contemporary usage, however, is that by Erik Satie in the third movement of "Embryons desséchés" ("Desiccated Embryos"), where the obbligato consists of around twenty F-major chords played at fortissimo (this is satirising Beethoven's symphonic style).
+One contemporary usage, however, is that by Erik Satie in the conclusion of the final movement, "III de Podophthalma," of Embryons desséchés (Desiccated Embryos), where an obbligato—styled Cadence obligée (de l'Auteur)—consists of (depending upon how one counts) thirty F-major chords played fortissimo, satirising Beethoven's symphonic style.

-The term is also used with an entirely different meaning, signifying a countermelody.